spatie/laravel-google-calendar/README.md

 ## How to obtain the credentials to communicate with Google Calendar

-The first thing you’ll need to do is to get some credentials to use Google API’s.
+The first thing you’ll need to do is get credentials to use Google's API.
 I’m assuming that you’ve already created a Google account and are signed in.
 Head over to [Google API console](https://console.developers.google.com/apis) and click "Select a project" in the header.

 ![1](./docs/v2/1.png)

-Next up we must specify which API's the project may consume.
+Next up we must specify which APIs the project may consume.
 From the header, select "Enable APIs and Services".

 ![2](./docs/v2/2.png)